-The company financial statements are presented in euros rounded to the nearest million.
-The euro is the functional and presentation currency of NIBC .
+All figures are rounded to the nearest eur million, except when otherwise indicated.
+The euro is the functional and presentation currency of NIBC.

 Summary of significant accounting policies

 Except as set forth below, the accounting policies applied in the company financial statements are the same as those for the consolidated financial statements.